mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 {% include downloadableImage.html path='images/LimitSwitch_BasicWLimits.png' alt='Basic use of limit switch' height=321 width=650 %}

-**NOTE: This is configured for the limit switch to report true when pressed, depending on how it is wired, this may be backwards, if this is the case, merely insert a not gate in between the read and the select.**
+**NOTE: If the limit switch reports true when you expect false and flase when you expect true, either insert a not function between the read and the select or change the value of the Normally Closed input to the Limit Switch Open VI.**

 At this point, the wiring is becoming a little chaotic, but we want to keep our constants so that this vi is generic and can be used year after year and by multiple teams, so we will switch to using multiple nested case structures.